graciellehigino/ms_range_interactions/manuscript.md

 would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}

-There was high variation in the overlap of predator and prey ranges (@fig:geo_diss).
+There was a high variation in the overlap of predator and prey ranges (@fig:geo_diss).
 The high density of points on the left-hand side of @fig:geo_diss indicates that most preys have small ranges in comparison to those of the set of carnivores in the networks, resulting in either low overlap between both ranges